-FORM 10-Q (Mark One) [X] QUARTERLY REPORT PURSUANT TO SECTION : 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the quarterly period ended March 31, 2019 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the transition n period from to Со mmission file number: 001-15911 ION CORPORATION ne of Registrant as specified in its charter) Delaware 52-1256615 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) (Add 997 Lenox Drive, Suite 100, Lawrenceville, NJ 08648 dress of principal executive offices) (Registrant (609) 896-9100 's telephone number, including area code) (Former name, former ad NA dress and former fiscal year, if changed si nce last report) Indicate by check mark whether the Registrant (1) has filed all during the preceding 12 months (or for such shorter period to requirements for the past 90 days.
-Yes [X] No [] Indicate by check mark whether the Registrant has submitted Regulation S-T (§232.405 of this chapter) during the preceding Yes [X] No [] ů ů Indicate by check mark whether the Registrant is a large accelerating growth company.
-See the definitions of "large acceleration Rule 12b-2 of the Exchange Act (Check One): Large accelerated filer [] Non-accelerated filer [] Accelerated filer [] Smaller reporting company [X] Emerging growth company [] If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to Sec • ded transition period for complying with any new or Indicate by check mark whether the Registrant is a shell compar ny (as defined in Rule 12b-2 of the Excha nge Act).
-Yes [] No [X] Securities reg gistered pursuant to Section 12(b) of the A act Title of each class Common stock, par value Trading symbol(s) CLSN Name of each exchange on which registered NASDAQ Capital Market

-\$0.01 per share
+FORM 10-Q

+(Mark One)

+[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2019

+OR

+[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\ to

+Commission file number: 001-15911

+(Exact name of Registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+997 Lenox Drive, Suite 100, Lawrenceville, NJ 08648

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+NA

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.

+Yes [X] No [ ]

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+Yes [X] No [ ]

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act (Check One):

+Large accelerated filer [ ]

+Non-accelerated filer [ ]

+Emerging growth company [ ]

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [X]

+Securities registered pursuant to Section 12(b) of the Act

+Name of each exchange on Title of each class Trading symbol(s) which registered Common stock, par value \$0.01 CLSN Nasdaq Capital Market per share

+As of August 13, 2019, the Registrant had 21,387,418 shares of common stock, \$0.01 par value per share, outstanding.

+(I.R.S.
+Employer Identification Number)

+Accelerated filer [ ]

+Smaller reporting company [X]